Suggested links

 In the 1980s, when the armed forces became aware of the risks, they began to remove asbestos from military bases.

-Yes, veterans and their families may qualify for health benefits and financial compensation if they’ve been exposed to asbestos in Army barracks and later developed mesothelioma, asbestosis, lung cancer, or other diseases.
+Yes, veterans and their families may qualify for VA disability benefits if they’ve been exposed to asbestos in Army barracks and later developed mesothelioma, asbestosis, lung cancer, or other diseases.

 How do you prove asbestos exposure in the military?